princefishthrower/chrisfrew.in/src/pages/getting-started-in-2018-with-magento-apache-and-php/index.md

 sudo launchctl unload -w /System/Library/LaunchDaemons/org.apache.httpd.plist
 ```

-Now we will install the the homebrew versions of Apache and PHP.
+Now we will install the the Homebrew versions of Apache and PHP.
 And while we're at it, if you don't have it installed already, we will also need `composer`, the package manager for Magento, so let's just tack that on the end as well:

 ```
 brew install php71 httpd composer